ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 Implement caching to protect your APIs from denial-of-service attacks.
 It also reduces the load on your servers and improves response times for users.
 Multiple benefits in one!

 Cache can be implemented in various ways, but good practice is to implement it as close to customer as possible.
-Less load on the server and faster response times for the users.
+This means less load on the server and faster response times for the users.

 ![Cache locations](/images/posts/securing-web-app/cache-location.png){: width="800" }

+Decision on the cache implementation can also vary depending on the infrastucture or developer's access to it.
+No access to CDN or Load Balancer?
+Cache in the application code.
+No access to the application code?
+Cache in the Load Balancer.

 Cache can store data by creating a cache key from HTTP headers, cookies, or other application-level data, for example.